Denver, Pennsylvania: 20th century

 With the turn of the century, the new borough purchased a reservoir site and constructed a water plant, which went online in 1902.
-By 1906, the one quarry still in operation today just outside Denver was opened in 1906 by Abram G. Kurtz.
+The one quarry still in operation today just outside Denver was opened in 1906 by Abram G. Kurtz.
 Around the time Denver was incorporated, cigar making was the dominant industry in the area, but mechanization eventually doomed the trade in hand-rolling cigars.
 New industries sprouted up, including the F&M Hat Company, founded in 1912 by brothers Samuel and Daniel Fichthorn along with their brother-in-law Ambrose Marburger.
 F&M Hat quickly grew into the town's largest employer, giving generations of residents jobs in its factory.
 By 1939 there were 835 employees working two shifts.

-In 1977, the Cocalico Eagles boys basketball team, under the direction of coach Ed McIlmoyle, defeated Mercer, 75–59, in the PIAA Class AA state championship game.
+In 1977, the Cocalico Eagles boys' basketball team, under the direction of coach Ed McIlmoyle, defeated Mercer, 75–59, in the PIAA Class AA state championship game.

 Bucher's Mill Covered Bridge, south of Denver near Reamstown, was listed on the National Register of Historic Places in 1980.

 21st century

-In 2003, the body of Jon Luna, an Assistant United States Attorney, was found in Denver.
+In 2003, the body of Jon Luna, an assistant United States attorney, was found in Denver.